 Each use case should have a description that describes the main business goals of the use case.
 The description should list the sources for the requirement, preceded by the keyword sources.

 List of actors involved in the use case.

 List the actors (users/other systems) involved in the use case.
 Optionally, an actor may be indicated as primary or secondary

 Conditions that must be true for the use case to complete successfully.

 List all the assumptions necessary for the goal of the use case to be achieved successfully.
-Each assumption should be stated as in a declarative manner, as a statement that evaluates to true or false.
+Each assumption should be stated in a declarative manner, as a statement that evaluates to true or false.
 If an assumption is false then it is unspecified what the use case will do.
-The fewer assumptions that a use case has the the more robust it is.
+The fewer assumptions that a use case has the more robust it is.
 Use case extensions can be used to specify behavior when an assumption is false.

 Interaction between actors and the CRM system that are necessary to achieve the goal.

 The sequence of interactions necessary to successfully meet the goal.

 The interactions between the system and actors are structured into one or more steps which are expressed in natural language.
 A step has the form